bekkopen/service-discovery-workshop/README.md

 Start a consul agent on an all the application nodes, and connect it to the master

+Have a look at the Web UI on http://localhost:8500/ui

 ```bash
 ### Setup backend1
 vagrant ssh backend1